SamuraiWriter7/yin-yang-five-phase-reasoning-protocol-v0.1/README.md

 ```

 A reasoning system should know when to expand.

 It should know when to compress.

 It should know when to stop.

+It should know when to delay.

+It should know when to return.

-And with `v0.2.0`, it should also begin to measure how strongly it should activate, suppress, and conclude.
+And with `v0.3.0`, it should also begin to rebalance itself when reasoning becomes one-sided.

 Reasoning should not merely continue.

-It should move with timing, restraint, memory, and return.
+It should move with timing, restraint, memory, balance, and return.